 You bear our credit risk with respect to our obligation to deliver Equivalent Assets to you.
 This means that if we were to fail, unless we are declared to be in default by the CCP, you will have no right of recourse to the CCP or to any assets that we transfer to the CCP and you will instead have a claim against our estate for a return of the assets along with all our other general creditors.
-Even if we are declared to be in default by the CCP, the extent of your rights in relation to the CCP, if any, will depend on the particular CCP.
+Even if we are declared to be in default by the CCP, if any, will depend on the particular CCP.

-Security Interest:
+Security Interest